gamemann/Go-Spawn-And-Output-Logs-From-Process/README.md

-# Go Spawn & Debug Process
+# Go Spawn & Output Logs From Process
 This is a small project to demonstrate how to spawn multiple processes from a Go program and have the Go program write their `stdout` and `stderr` lines to a log file.

 In this example, we have `test` and `loader` Go programs.